perry-mitchell/webdav-client/README.md

 npm install webdav --save
 ```

-### Webpack / Browserify
-WebDAV-client is browser friendly, after being transpiled.
-Refer to the use of WebDAV-fs in the [Buttercup mobile compatibility library](https://github.com/buttercup/buttercup-mobile-compat) or the [Buttercup browser extension](https://github.com/buttercup/buttercup-browser-extension) for guidance on preparation for the web.

 ## Usage
 Usage is very simple ([API](API.md)) - the main exported object is a factory to create adapter instances: